 A cached representation of an annotated target source is referred via the target’s state, see the figure above.
 The properties oa:hasState and oa:cachedSource are used.
 The metadata of the cached representation are presented via dc-properties and dctypes: mimeType is presented as dc:format, tool is presented as dc:publisher, type is presented as dc:description; note that dc:type cannot be used here because its value must (recommended) be from the DCMI Type Vocabulary; therefore, e.g. "screenshot" would not be a good value here.
 Moreover, a cached representation must have one of the dctypes as rdf:type, and it must be compliant with dc:format value.
 For instance, if dc:format is "image/png" then the corresponding rdf:type must be dctypes:Image.

 A principal is an agent, and for agents Open Annotation recommends to use foaf namespace, see http://xmlns.com/foaf/spec/.
 This data model is designed for social networks, and in principle suits DASISH schema for a user and permission lists.
 There is one little technical inconvenience: foaf agents do not have a property which can be used to define permission types (reader, writer) directly.
 For now, permissions are represented via property foaf:topic_interest.
-Example:
+For an example, see Figure 4.